-(This was Jamar’s favorite song he listened to)
+(This was Jamar’s favorite song we listened to on our last day together.)

 Saving my youngest would prove even harder, Jamar was determined to steal anything not nailed down and cause havoc doing it.
 I began to see the abuse wasn’t going to stop getting drastically worse on all levels another conscience decision had to be made again.
 After praying for answers in the little solitude I had to think at a time where we both were being threatened daily to be buried where no one would find us or care.
 I started the next day making up to my child for the horror he was going through the best way I knew, like you.
 Thank you for that.
 With the little we had, we went into his favorite store to get him something.
 His issues coming his way weren’t important, Love was because this was the last day I’d see my sweet baby son.
 After dropping off Eric at his job, I packed Jamar in the back of the car with his dog black for a deliberate great morning.
 I turned on the music for him and the day began with that beautiful smile before singing as loud as possible erasing the days and years of the past for a moment.
 After the park and a stop in CVS, he was still young enough for me to hold his hand.
 I still feel it all these years later because I felt helpless, but his little hand brought me peace.
 It told me that no matter what happens everyone needs love and he deserved better.